-At last Henry said, "Here's what we'll do.
+At last Henry said, 'Here's what we'll do.
 I'll fuck your mother, then die; you fuck my mother, then die.
-At least we'll avoid the incest taboo."
+At least we'll avoid the incest taboo.'
 Owen began to smile.
 Henry smiled back.

-What're Jonesy and Mr. Gray doing?
+Mat're Jonesy and Mr Gray doing?
 Owen asked Henry.
 Can you tell?
 Henry licked at his lips.
 The itching in his leg had largely stopped, but his tongue tasted like an old piece of shag rug.
-"No. They're cut off.
-Gray's responsible for that, probably.
-And your fearless leader?
-Kurtz?
-He's getting closer, isn't he?"
+'No. They're cut off.
+Gray's pushed-back Red Sox cap.
+There was stubble on his cheeks, crusts of blood around his nostrils, and deep dark circles beneath his eyes.
+And yet-